Cancer & Neural-Immune Research Laboratory

 Dr Adam Walker leads a research program within the lab that investigates how cancer, surgery and chemotherapy induce negative effects on the brain.
 Using preclinical models of cancer and ageing brains, his results so far are demonstrating how cheap and readily available drugs such as aspirin could prevent these debilitating side-effects of chemotherapy and improve the quality of life of cancer survivors.

 Targeting perioperative stress to improve cancer outcomes

 Surgery is critical to the management of cancer.
 However, factors associated with surgery including physiological stress and immunosuppression may amplify the risk of cancer recurrence.
 This identifies the perioperative period as a unique therapeutic window for additional intervention.
 Importantly, the choice of medications that patients receive during surgery may provide a way intervene in surgical stress and improve long term outcomes.
 While anaesthetic techniques have the common goal of blocking pain and sensation, some anaesthetic agents may protect against inflammation and surgical stress.
 Our lab is investigating the impact of anaesthetic agents and adjuncts on long-term cancer outcomes including recurrence and metastasis.
 These studies will be valuable to inform the design of large, prospective, multi-centre clinical studies looking into the use of anaesthetic agents to improve cancer outcome.

-- A/Prof Bernhard Riedel, Peter MacCallum Cancer Centre
+- Prof Bernhard Riedel, Peter MacCallum Cancer Centre

 - Dr Stephen Mattarollo, University of Queensland

-- Dr Amy Rowat, University of California Los Angeles
+- A/Prof Amy Rowat, University of California Los Angeles

-- Dr Steve Cole, University of California Los Angeles
+- Prof Steve Cole, University of California Los Angeles

 Dr Adam Walker